Sunny8250/Bingo/README.md

 **MicroServices Application Flow Diagram**

 ![Image Alt Text](./images/Architecture.jpg)

+_Till now implemented_ total 5 micro services and a web app on which i have used ASP.NET MVC pattern.
+For Front End i have used basic Html, css, bootstrap and some asp.net html attributes to create the view pages. and For Back End i am using .NET Core Framework.
+Every Microservices is assigned with some specific port which will be used during accessing resources for the services through url with the port no.
+Dashed Line shows synchronous communication whereas dotted line shows asynchronous communication.

 Added **Authentication and Authroization** using Jwt token for token exchange to access resources based on role.
 Added **cookies** to save the token for certain period of time for a user to validate user is still signed in.